 COVID-19 reshaped our society.
 Millions more Americans have turned to food shelves and rely on unemployment checks for support.
 For many, finding the money to pay rent and put dinner on the table can be extremely stressful.

 It’s these moments of adversity which ultimately make us stronger.
 Knowing that you passed these hurdles will help you overcome future hardships, whether they’re financial, mental, physical or emotional.

 Unfortunately, overcoming adversity was something I faced at a relatively young age.
 My mom, Pat, died when I was 17.
 She was diagnosed with cancer in August 2003, and before October ended, we said goodbye.
 Her loss left a dark hole in my family.
 I experienced a crash course on how to juggle emotions during my senior year of high school.

 My dad suffered a stroke when I was 24.
-We didn’t know if he had a health care directive, so I had to make the difficult choice on whether we should keep him on life support.
+We didn’t know if he had a health care directive, so I made the difficult choice of whether we should keep him on life support.
 We decided to say goodbye.